henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

-I feel the relative costs of using these two libraries in the browser needs to be looked at in more detail and quantified, so I decided to do some experiments.
+I feel the relative costs of using these two libraries in the browser needs to be looked at in more detail and quantified, so I decided to do a experiment.

 # The Experiment